What is the bow tie effect in diamonds? Oval cut diamonds

 The oval cut diamond is a brilliant and fiery diamond that reflects light beautifully.
 Like the round brilliant, it usually has 58 facets, but can vary slightly in its cut with anywhere from 4, 6 or 8 pavilion facets.
 There is no standard length to width ratio for oval cuts.
 They can be almost round, with a wider mid section and shorter length or very long and lean.

-Oval cut diamonds are the perfect option for someone who loves the fire of the round brilliant diamond, but wants to have something a little bit different.
+Oval cut diamond rings are the perfect option for someone who loves the fire of the round brilliant diamond, but wants to have something a little bit different.
 Also, the elegant shape of the oval can look beautiful in a variety of jewellery pieces, from solitaire engagement rings to anniversary rings to pendants and earrings.

 Picture: Bow Tie Effect © Reve Diamonds